TIY-ATL-ROR-2015-May/course-notes/postwork.md

 It would be worthwhile to watch [this RailsConf talk][rgc] and browse [their site][rcg] or [awesome-rails][a-rails] for interesting projects to try reading.
 Try to rope in some other students for a reading group!!!

+If you are looking for some interesting non-ruby code bases to read, well ...
+I'm working on building up a good list in my spare time.
+And I can definitely make some lisp recommendations.
+Hit me up! :)

 [rgc]: https://www.youtube.com/watch?v=mW_xKGUKLpk
 [rcg]: http://www.readingcodegood.com/